WebAssembly/threads/document/core/exec/runtime.rst

 Evaluation Contexts
 ...................

-TODO: have to introduce two levels of reduction now, one on single threads and one reaction rule on configurations.
+.. todo:: have to introduce two levels of reduction now, one on single threads and one reaction rule on configurations.

 Finally, the following definition of *evaluation context* and associated structural rules enable reduction inside instruction sequences and administrative forms as well as the propagation of traps: